opsmatters/newrelic-api/README.md

 * UserServicesTest: Gets the users for an account.
 * UsageServicesTest: Gets the usages for a product.
 * SyntheticsServicesTest: Creates several types of monitors, adds labels to them, and then deletes them.
 Also gets the list of locations.
+* InsightsServicesTest: Executes an NRQL query and then parses the result.

 ## Examples